korthout/backport-action/README.md

 Backport of #${pull_number} to `${target_branch}`.
 ```

-Template used as description in the pull requests created by this action.
+Template used as description (i.e. body) in the pull requests created by this action.

 Placeholders can be used to define variable values.
 These are indicated by a dollar sign and curly braces (`${placeholder}`).